rh-openjdk/redhat-openjdk-containers/templates/jlink/README.md

         cekit --descriptor ubi9-openjdk-17.yaml build docker

+2. Create an OpenShift project and namespace

+        oc new-project jlink-dev
+        oc create namespace jlink

-2. Within your OpenShift project,
+3. Within your OpenShift project,

         oc create imagestream openjdk-17-jlink-tech-preview

-3. You may need to configure your container engine to not TLS-verify the OpenShift registry.
+4. You may need to configure your container engine to not TLS-verify the OpenShift registry.
 For Docker, add the following to `/etc/docker/daemon.json` and restart the daemon: